#005: Find a better mathematical characterization for quantum states

 On the other hand, the Schwartz_space is a dense subset of \(L^2\), which seems better suited as:

 Physical significance.
 If we look at the list of defining properties of a Hilbert space, completeness is the only one that does not make physical sense.
 The linearity of the normed vector space can be understood as coming from linearity of probability space; the existence of projections is the requirement of being able to identify states (i.e. a measurement that outputs 1 if the state matches and 0 if it doesn’t).
-The completeness would mean that the limit of a sequence of state preparation always leads to a state, but this is not the case: we can (in principle) prepare states with narrower and narrower spatial distribution, but not zero spatial distribution (delta Dirac).
+The completeness would mean that the limit of a sequence of state preparation always leads to a state, but this is not the case: we can (in principle) prepare states with greater and greater spread in position, but not infinite spread in position.
+In general, if the sequence of expectation values for one observable goes to infinite, it is clear that the limit cannot be understood as a realizable preparation.
 The idea would be that the requirement of completeness makes the mathematical space nicer to work with, but not physically meaningful.

 Notes.
 Even listing all problems with Hilbert spaces may be useful.